 - Sneddon Syndrome

 Whether it’s your first blood clot or one of several during your life, we provide advanced anticoagulant (blood thinning) management to tailor treatment to your unique situation and prevent future occurrences.
 Additionally, we provide peri-procedural anticoagulation suggestions for patients with chronic blood clots as well as for those who need a surgery and are at high risk of thrombosis.
 For instance, prevention strategies are often required for elective procedures such as orthopaedic or cardiac surgeries that can put you at higher risk for a blood clot.
-Depending on your unique case, our team can also provide follow-up services for inferior vena cava filters and define the adequate anticoagulation so that removal can be considered.
+Our team can also provide follow-up services for inferior vena cava filters and define the adequate anticoagulation so that removal can be considered.

 For More Information